Gecko129/Gecko129/README.md

 ## 🧠 about me

-heyaa, i'm filippo — a 15 y/o developer passionate about building open source intelligent systems, hardware-integrated projects, and full-stack applications. i work mainly with python, js, html/css, c++, and explore kotlin, swift, and machine learning. always learning, always building — and open to collaborating on meaningful tech projects.
+heyaa, i'm filippo — a 15 y/o developer passionate about building open source intelligent systems, hardware-integrated projects, and full-stack applications. i work mainly with python, javascript, html/css, c++, and expanding my skills in kotlin, swift, and machine learning. always learning, always building — and open to collaborating on meaningful tech projects.

 ---